What We Do

 Two Rivers National Wildlife Refuge is a fee free destination.
 Federal Recreational Lands Passes can be used at locations with an entrance or amenity fee.

-Well sell and issue passes and duck stamps at the visitor center Monday - Friday 8-4.
-Please call ahead to make sure we have them in stock.
+Well sell and issue passes and duck stamps at the headquarters visitor center.
+The visitor center is typically open Monday - Friday from 8am until 4pm.
+However, please call ahead to make sure staff are available and we have passes in stock.

 U.S. Fish and Wildlife Service law enforcement officers have a wide variety of duties and responsibilities.
 Officers help visitors understand and obey wildlife protection laws.
 They work closely with state and local government offices to enforce federal, state and refuge hunting regulations that protect migratory birds and other game species from illegal take and preserve legitimate hunting opportunities.